 This solution can help agencies achieve the most successful outcome for their project and provides the necessary guidance and support to help minimise risks and cost overruns.
 The system helps agencies achieve successful project outcomes by providing guidance and support to help minimise risks and cost overruns, assisting agencies and their advisers to apply appropriate levels of discipline to procurement, and by providing a consistent basis for managing the interface between government and the private sector.
-The system is maintained by the NSW Department of Finance, Services and Innovation.
+The system is maintained by the NSW Department of Planning, Industry and Environment.

 Specifically, the Procurement System for Construction provides support for:

 - selection of appropriate procurement and contracting strategies, and nomination of an appropriate principal in contracts

 - preparation of tender documents and contracts based on standard forms

 - selection of contractors and consultants with proven performance records

 - effective management of contracts, including clause commentaries, sample letters and checklists

 - maintenance of an effective performance management system through monitoring and reporting